 Please put your name on all your school materials.
 Found items should be turned in to the office.
+Lost and found tables get purged periodically through the school year.
+Please check for missing items before they are donated.

-You are advised not to bring large sums of money or other articles of value to school.
+You are advised not to bring large sums of money or other valuables to school.
 If you must bring valuables to school, you are encouraged to check them in at the office or lock them in your locker.
 The school carries no insurance and accepts no responsibility for personal items that are lost or stolen.